SkeldJS/SkeldJS/pages/Creating Custom INOs.md

 of the component.
 Can also be used for clients to send commands directly to the host, for example the [CheckName Rpc](https://github.com/codyphobe/among-us-protocol/blob/master/04_rpc_message_types/05_checkname.md).

-Can be sent either via the {@link Hostable.broadcast} method on the room or with the {@link Hostable.messageStream}, and can be handled with the `async HandleRpc(rpc)` method on the INO component.
+Can be sent either via the {@link StatefulRoom.broadcast} method on the room or with the {@link StatefulRoom.messageStream}, and can be handled with the `async HandleRpc(rpc)` method on the INO component.

 ## Lifecycle